NL33/electron-git/z-plans/znext.md

 # delete topics when removed from the file

 *Additional Nav elements to desktop app*
--button to minimize all windows
+-button to minimize all windows.
+     --looked into this. doesn't seem to be a way to do this with file system.
+And applescript method is not ideal--it closes them one by one, and its hard to get them back
 -add breathe big button
 -add gratitude notes
 -make faster to choose file (later)